Tractable Uncertainty for Structure Learning: Related Work

 Probabilistic circuits \citep{Choi20Probcirc} are a general class of tractable probabilistic models which represent distributions using computational graphs.
-The key advantage of circuits, compared to other probabilistic models such as Bayesian networks, variational autoencoders \citep{kingma2013auto}, or generative adversarial networks \citep{Goodfellow14Gan}, is in their ability to perform tractable and exact inference, for instance, computing marginal probabilities.
-While the typical use case is to learn a distribution over a set of variables from data \citep{Gens13Learnspn, Rooshenas14Idspn}, in this work we consider learning a probabilistic circuit to approximates a given (intractable) posterior distribution, over the space of DAGs.
+The key advantage of circuits, compared to other probabilistic models such as Bayesian networks, VAEs \citep{kingma2013auto}, or GANs \citep{Goodfellow14Gan}, is their ability to perform tractable and exact inference, for instance, computing marginal probabilities.
+While the typical use case is to learn a distribution over a set of variables from data \citep{Gens13Learnspn, Rooshenas14Idspn}, in this work we consider learning a circuit to approximate a given (intractable) posterior distribution over the space of DAGs, thus requiring different structure and parameter learning routines.